yegor256/blog/_drafts/how-to-write.md

 Then, enumerate the Contributions that your article makes to science.
 A Contribution is something tangible, which a reader can take from your study and use somehow in their own studies.
-A theorem, a method, a toolkit, a dataset, or an algorithm are good examples of a Contribution.
+A theorem, a method, a toolkit, a data-set, or an algorithm are good examples of a Contribution.

 Finally, help your reader understand how the rest of the paper is structured and why.